rui-zhang-ocean/RSKtools/README.md

 ## Changes

-* Develop version 1.5.0:

-    - migrate repository from Github to Bitbucket
-	- merge latency branch to support profiles with long latency sensors
+* Version 1.4.2 (2016-10-20)
+    - 	Changed removal of 'datasetID' to be case insensitive
+    - 	Fix upcast/downcast type in RSKplotprofiles
+    -	Fix RSKreadprofile typo

 * Version 1.4.1 (2016-05-20)